|

 shady, gnarled old trees, he was laid to rest when he

-St. Margaret's Bay itself is a bewitching little village
+passed away at Deal Castle in May, 1925.
+ST. MARGARET'S BAY St. Margaret's Bay itself is a bewitching little village

 nestling between the beetling brows of the weathered